 You can use vinegar or CLM to remove the salt creep, but the important factors are applying the treatment long enough and using enough elbow grease.

-It seems that keeping the glass immersed in either vinegar or CLM over a period of time would dissolve the mineral deposits.
-Since the vinegar and CLM evaporate fairly quickly, a method of keeping the glass wet with the solvents had to be found.
+Keeping the glass immersed in either vinegar or CLM over a period of time will dissolve the mineral deposits.
+Since the vinegar and CLM evaporate fairly quickly, you need a method of keeping the glass wet with the solvents.

 Put a paper towel soaked with the solvent on the glass, sealing it with a layer of plastic (such as a 12-inch long, 4-millimeter thick bag) and let it soak overnight.
 This will help with many deposits, but you may need even longer treatment with those with a thick deposit.